GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

    $ dataselect --tags DARK --xtags PROCESSED \
        --expr "exposure_time==20" raw/*.fits > darks_020s.list

+The `\` is simply a special character to break the line.
 The `--tags` is a comma-separated argument that is used to select the files that matches the tag(s) listed there.
 The `--xtags` is used to exclude the files which tags matches the one(s) listed here.
 The `--expr` is used to filter the files based on their attributes.
 In this case, we are selecting files with exposure time of 20 seconds.
 Use `dataselect --help` for more information.

 Once we have the list of DARK files for each exposure time, we can use the `reduce` command line to reduce and stack them into a single Master DARK file: